acbsp/bonafide.guru/en/contents.rst

 In this verse Krishna emphasizes the importance of reception of the true knowledge from self realized souls, *direct representative of the disciplic succession.* Sri Krishna and His representative are not different from each other.
-To have initiation from Srila Prabhupada who is pure medium between God and us – is same as to get the initiation from Krishna himself like Ardjuna did in his time.
+To have initiation from |SP| who is pure medium between God and us – is same as to get the initiation from Krishna himself like Ardjuna did in his time.
 And this is a fact!
 Such a sincere devotee is protected by Krishna from dawn fall.
 From